vankovivan/databricks-jdbc/NEXT_CHANGELOG.md

 ### Updated

 ### Fixed
+- Fixed retry behaviour to not throw an exception when there is no retry-after header for 503 and 429 status codes.
 ---
 *Note: When making changes, please add your change under the appropriate section with a brief description.*